hly1998/OSH/README.md

 This will initiate the training process.
 Specify the **BNN model** by modifying the parameter `--bnn_model`, and select the **dataset** by adjusting the parameter `--dataset`.

 ### Citation
-If you find our code useful and use OSH in your work, please cite our paper.
+If you find our code useful and use ODH in your work, please cite our paper.
 ```bash
 @inproceedings{he2024one,
   title={One-bit deep hashing: Towards resource-efficient hashing model with binary neural network},